-TULSA - With Memorial Day just around the corner, water safety is at the front of many people's minds.
+TULSA - With summer now upon us, water safety is at the front of many people's minds.

 Safety experts from a number of agencies around Green Country all have the same suggestions.